SanPen/GridCal/doc/md_source/optimal_power_flow.md

 ### Linear optimal power flow considering hydro plants

 Just as power systems can be optimized by accounting for all their electrical assets, the same applies to hydropower infrastructure.
 In practice the operator ends up managing **two coupled networks of different natures**: one where electrons flow and another where fluid is transported.
 These networks must therefore be **simultaneously optimized**.
-GridCal now integrates models for a fluid (hydro‑electric) grid and extends the optimization routines to include them.
+VeraGrid now integrates models for a fluid (hydro‑electric) grid and extends the optimization routines to include them.

 This document outlines the main additions: